larry-athey/rpi-smart-still/README.md

 I'm a veteran software engineer with over 43 years programming experience and a strong emphasis in the areas of automation and remote device management.
 Even though I'm only a hobby distiller, I know very well what needs to be done in order to automate a non-commercial dephleg reflux still and maintain a targeted output.
 It's all just a matter of temperature control and monitoring the results.
 Lather, rinse, repeat.

 The main focus of this project is to read temperatures and control the heating & cooling water via servos while monitoring the results based on whether it's a pot still or reflux run.
 Also, control these actions if a person wants to maintain a minimum proof in a pot still run.
-Plus shut down the run once a minimum proof has been reached.
+Plus, be able to shut down the run once a minimum proof has been reached in order to eliminate tails in the distillate.

 **NOTE:** It's upon on the distiller themselves to take cuts because there is no way to make those determinations electronically without a gas chromatograph mass spectrometer.
 Seriously, ChatGPT can't even do this without tastebuds.